 Ultimately, take this article as a starting point for your research and read a lot.
 Ask questions online, ask me questions and before buying anything make sure you try the gear first unless you know the product already.

-I hope that this was helpful, consider sharing this article and comment below to let me know what you think.
+I hope that this article was helpful!
+Consider sharing it and comment below to let me know what you think.
 I will reply!